mooculus/calculus/textbook/README.md

      - Basic vocabulary
      - Verifying solutions
      - Context
+     - Euler’s method?
+     - difference between equations and functions
+     - sometimes easier to equate rates than quantities
 * [Antiderivatives](antiderivatives/)
      - Basic vocabulary
      - Basic formulas
      - Basic separable differential equations
+     - velocities to distances examples
 * [L'Hospital's rule](lhopitalsRule/)
+     - include checklist for conditions with examples
 * [Approximating the area under a curve](approximatingTheAreaUnderACurve/)
+     - what is area?
      - Right, Left, and Midpoint Riemann Sums with $n < 10$
      - idea that more rectangles is better, infinite would be great, a limit might be useful (do not compute)
+     - some examples with positive velocity, find net displacement (to use later)
+     - relate to “algebra 1” methods
 * Sigma notation
+     - (maybe a digIn if we have too many days)
      - Sigma notation and its properties (many students have never seen before)
      - Riemann sums with 1000 rectangles and $n$ rectangles
      - Idea that more rectangles is better, infinite would be great, a limit might be useful.
 * [Net area](netArea/)
+     - Sum of signed area
      - Find the exact area under the curve
      - Idea of Net Area
      - Find Net Area